Research

 Methodology

-The critical making methodology explores grassroots innovation practices that take place in maker spaces, fablabs, etc. to locate dimensions of Responsible Research & Innovation (RRI) within them.
+The Critical Making consortium explores grassroots innovation practices that take place in maker spaces, fablabs, etc. to locate dimensions of Responsible Research & Innovation (RRI) within them.

-Next to analysing existing practices, concrete interventions aimed at fostering RRI principles in maker movements are being co-designed.
-To do so, the project specifically looks at aspects of gender, openness and the recruitment of young talents.
+Next to the exploration of existing practices, concrete interventions aimed at fostering RRI principles in maker movements are being co-designed.
+We specifically look at aspects of gender-related inequalities, openness, and the educational potential for young maker talents.

 Global Research Network